 Unless you’re a serious plane spotter, most passenger airplanes these days are pretty mundane machines not worthy of a second glance.
-There was a time, however, when one special engineering marvel ruled the skies and captured the imagination of everyone who travelled on (or even just saw) it.
+There was a time, however, when one special engineering marvel ruled the skies and captured the imagination of everyone who traveled on (or even just saw) it.
 That plane was called the Concorde.
 This supersonic passenger carrier took its last flight 16 years ago, and all remaining aircraft now reside in museums.
 You can’t buy a ticket to ride on a Concorde anymore, but you can now purchase a special-edition Aston Martin DBS Superleggera that celebrates this aviation icon in suitable style.
 That’s if you’re rich and quick enough to snap one up, because only 10 units will ever be made.

 On October 24th of 2003, British television reported live—while thousands of people were glued to their TV screens—as three Concordes came in to land at London’s Heathrow Airport.
 Among them was the Concorde’s last commercial flight (a British Airways service from New York), and many people (yours truly included) were deeply saddened by the spectacle.
 Seeing these beautiful machines being grounded forever was a gloomy day for engineering and aviation alike.
 The last time a Concorde took to the sky was on November 26th of the same year, when the Concorde Alpha Foxtrot did the short hop from Heathrow to Filton, where it is now on display at the Aerospace Bristol museum.

 The titanium paddle shifters behind the gorgeous leather steering wheel were made from actual Concorde compressor blades